arXiv/arxiv-docs/about/accessibility.md

 Accessibility at arXiv
 ======================

-arXiv is committed to creating an accessible experience for the entire arXiv community.
-Below is our thinking behind this commitment and our roadmap for reaching and sustainably maintaining an accessible platform for all users.
+arXiv is committed to creating an accessible experience for all users.
+Below is our thinking behind this commitment and our roadmap for reaching and sustainably maintaining an accessible platform for the entire arXiv community.

-##Table of contents
+## Table of contents

 - [Important Terms](#terms)
 - [Accessible arXiv](#business-case)
 - [Roadmap to Accessibility](#roadmap)
 - [How the arXiv community can help](#help)

 <span id="terms"></span>
-##Important terms
+## Important terms

 **Accessibility** = The practice of making a website functional for as many people as possible, including those using assistive technologies.

 **ADA** = The Americans with Disabilities Act of 1990 is established federal law.
 It was written two years before the first website was launched, but multiple courts and the Department of Justice have clarified that the ADA does apply to the websites of &quot;covered entities&quot; such as Cornell University and arXiv.